• Skip to primary navigation

 Asian handicaps given with a single, whole number, for example Man United -2, allow for a “push” or void (with the stake refunded) in the event that the scores are level with the handicap taken into account, in this case Man United winning 2-0.
 This makes the Asian handicap market -0, the same as a standard “draw no bet” market.

-In summary handicap betting is a fun and useful betting tool that gives you greater flexibility and more ways to profit, so why not it out today?
+In summary, handicap betting is a fun and useful betting tool that gives you greater flexibility and more opportunities to successfully place a winning bet.

 Primary Sidebar